 Interest Rate and Interest Determination Dates.
-The initial interest rate is equal to the six (6) month London Inter-Bank Offer Rate ("LIBOR") in effect two (2) Business Days prior to the Issue Date, as appears on Bloomberg Professional Service (on page BTMM-Govt-N247), rounded upwards to the next one-sixteenth (1/16) of one percent, if the quoted interest rate is not equivalent to one-sixteenth (1/16) of one percent (the "Applicable LIBOR Rate"), plus or minus a fixed number of basis points (the "spread").
+The initial interest rate is equal to the six (6) month London Inter-Bank Offer Rate ("LIBOR") in effect two (2) Business Days prior to the first day of the sales period of such bond, as appears on Bloomberg Professional Service (on page BTMM-Govt-P198), rounded upwards to the next one-sixteenth (1/16) of one percent, if the quoted interest rate is not equivalent to one-sixteenth (1/16) of one percent (the "Applicable LIBOR Rate"), plus or minus a fixed number of basis points (the "spread").
 The spread of each bond shall remain fixed until maturity and will be stated on the book-entry statement or bond certificate.
 After the initial interest period, the interest rate will be adjusted semi-annually in accordance with the Applicable LIBOR Rate in effect on the applicable interest determination date, which is two (2) Business Days prior to June 1 and December 1 of each year.
+In no event will the interest rate payable on the bonds be less than 1% per year.